WP-E – Geohazards & Environmental Management of Mines

 Equipping African Geological Surveys with additional knowledge, skills and training to increase their ability to protect their populations from geohazards

 Creating African expert groups to initiate institutional strengthening so that they can provide national and local authorities and stakeholders with useful tools for the recognition, assessment and mitigation of natural and man-made geohazards

 Providing training materials, case studies and organising field trips for the application of theoretical concepts to the real world

 Providing opportunities for dialogue and networking between all participants, trainees and trainers, Europeans and Africans, building relationships at individual, national and continental levels

-WP-E is led by LGT (Lithuania) with the support of African Geological Surveys.
+WP-E is led by LGT (Lithuania) in cooperation with ISPRA, PGI-NRI, GeoZS as well as with the technical and scientific support of African Geological Surveys.